We obtain information about you via our website when you complete the contact form and through cookies.

-We will retain your data for a short time beyond the specified retention period, to allow for information to be reviewed and any deletion to take place.
-In some instances, laws may require ADS to hold certain information for specific periods other than those listed above.
+*We may retain your data for a short time beyond the specified retention period, to allow for information to be reviewed and any deletion to take place.
+In some instances, laws may require ADS to hold certain information for specific periods that may be beyond the minimum retention period.

 Under data protection law, you have the following rights: